Perspiration Stain Removal - Removing Perspiration Stains

 Step 3: Rinse either the vinegar or ammonia from the fabric.

-Step 4: Apply a laundry prewash stain remover containing enzymes, or blot liquid laundry detergent containing enzymes onto the perspiration stained area and let it sit for 15 minutes.
+Step 4: Apply a laundry prewash stain remover containing enzymes, or blot liquid laundry detergent containing enzymes onto the stained area and let it sit for 15 minutes.

 Step 5: Launder in the hottest water the fabric will allow to get out the stain.

-Step 6: For really stubborn stains you can also try re-laundering with either chlorine bleach, if safe for the fabric, or color bleach if not, in the hottest water safe for the fabric.
+Step 6: For really stubborn stains you can also try re-laundering with either chlorine bleach, if safe for the fabric, or color safe bleach if not, in the hottest water safe for the fabric.

 Removing Perspiration Stains From Upholstery